mikessh/migec/README.md

 >$java -cp migec-v1.0.2.jar FilterCdrBlastResults -s ./cdr3blast/S1_asm.cdr3blast.txt ./cdr3blast/S1_raw.cdr3blast.txt ./final/S1.cdr3blast.txt

-The ```-s``` option tells to filter CDR3s represented by single MIGs, as for deep profiling (with our protocol) they could be associated with reverse transcription errors and experimental artifacts.
-Now the file S1.cdr3blast.txt contains a filtered CDR3/V/J clonotype table.
-Note that translated CDR3 sequences are obtained by simultaneously translating codons in two directions: from V and J segments to the middle of CDR3.
-If a frameshift is detected, the incomplete codon is added in lower case, with missing nucleotides marked as "?"; stop codons are marked by "*".
-CDR3 that contain either frameshift or stop codon are non-functional and could be filtered using ```-n``` option.
+The ```-s``` option tells to include CDR3s represented by single MIGs.
+Those are filtered by default as for deep profiling (with our protocol) they could be associated with reverse transcription errors and experimental artifacts.

+Now the file S1.cdr3blast.txt contains a filtered and sorted CDR3/V/J clonotype table.

 You could additionally build a graph of hypermutations for the sample using

 >$java -cp migec-v1.0.2.jar CreateCdrHypermGraph ./final/S1.cdr3blast.txt ./net

 which will generate files that allow fast network construction using Cytoscape's network from table and import table routines.

+Note that translated CDR3 sequences are obtained by simultaneously translating codons in two directions: from V and J segments to the middle of CDR3.
+If a frameshift is detected, the incomplete codon is added in lower case, with missing nucleotides marked as "?"; stop codons are marked by "*".
+CDR3 that contain either frameshift or stop codon are non-functional and are filtered by default.
+To include them into your output use ```-n``` option.